 There must be two elements that are essential in any spring garden — color and scent.
 As the cold days of winter are the warm days of spring, there is really nothing greater than a look on a field of emerging green or a scented flower.
 This week, we’ve got a shrub that adds color and scent to the spring garden-Korean Spice Viburnum, so it’s important to learn how to care for viburnum.

 Scented Shrub And Flowers:

 In the initial spring season, this shrub is virtually covered with dark pink buds and slowly grows into pods of thin, waxy seeds.
 Those are the flowers that send off a rich, spicy, sweet fragrance that renders this shrub enticing.

 One shrub is more than enough to scent the entire region for weeks with the finest, most aromatic scent possible.
 In the summer, white flowers and red fruit do complement each other that will transform in black-blue in the fall.
 The green foliage transforms into a bright purple, then a deep burgundy in the autumn.
 Throughout the years, the Korean Spice Viburnum hybrids will grow but we always like the initial because of its rich scent.
 As with too many plants, some of the fragrance seems to have passed through the cycle of genetic alteration

-Korean Spice Viburnum is actually a foolproof shrub that is not only simple to cater for, but also versatile since it fits well in limited shade.
+Korean Spice Viburnum is actually a foolproof shrub that is not only simple to cater to, but also versatile since it fits well in limited shade.
 It’s going to be more than six or eight feet, and it’s going or have branching divisions that are going to be about the same size.
 Ideal for screening in a large mixed shrub border, planted along a path or at the entry or through a window to let in the smell.

 - Harvesting and irrigation Prefer some well-drained position in full sun or minimum fog.